 There are several remedies to treat the SPD during pregnancy or to reduce the pain.
-Few of them are as follows –
+A few of them are as follows –

-SPD during pregnancy do not affect your child as much as it does to the mother’s body.
+SPD during pregnancy does not affect your child as much as it does the mother’s body.
 Many women have delivered normally while still having SPD.
 However, severe pain can lead to negative thoughts and depression, which is certainly very harmful to the child.
-So, it is suggested that you avoid –

-SPD usually occur in the second trimester but can also occur at any stage gradually or come in suddenly.
-It can begin during the time of labour and can even continue after giving birth.
+SPD usually occur in the second trimester, but can also occur at any stage gradually or come in suddenly.
+It can begin during the time of labor and can even continue after giving birth.